 - Pennsylvania Hospital, the Children’s Hospital of Philadelphia

 - The Philadelphia VA Medical Center

-Penn Med’s curriculum emphasizes multidisciplinary learning, as an adjustment to today’s healthcare options and treatment methods.
-Its coursework also follows three main themes; the Science of Medicine, the Art, and Practice of Medicine, and Professionalism and Humanism.
+Penn Med’s curriculum emphasizes multidisciplinary learning, as an adjustment to the current healthcare options and treatment methods.
+The coursework also comes after three main styles; the Science of Medicine, the Artwork, and Practice of Medicine, and Professionalism and reliability and Humanism.

-Thomas Jefferson University is the ninth oldest medical school in America.
-The university merged with the Philadelphia University in 2017 and is consistently regarded as one of the most well-respected medical schools in the country.
-In 1877, a 125-bed hospital opened as part of the university, becoming one of the first hospitals to be affiliated with a medical school.
+Thomas Jefferson College is the 9th oldest medical college in America.
+The particular university merged with the Philadelphia College in 2017 and is regularly considered as one of the very most well-respected medical colleges in the country.
+In 1877, a 125-bed hospital opened up as part of the university, becoming one of the first hospitals to be associated with a medical school.

-Thomas Jefferson University is not solely a medical school in Philadelphia, but consists of four separate colleges;
+The University is not only a medical school in Philadelphia, but contains 4 separate colleges;

 - College of Architecture and the Built Environment